mediakreativ/craft-blocksmith/README.md

 Your feedback helps us improve!
 For feature requests or bug reports, please submit an [issue on GitHub](https://github.com/mediakreativ/craft-blocksmith/issues).
 You can also reach us directly via email at [plugins@mediakreativ.de](mailto:plugins@mediakreativ.de).

+## **Roadmap**

+### **Short-Term**

+1. **Flexible Image Upload for Previews**
+   - Currently, preview images must be named after the Entry Type handle to be recognized.
+This feature will allow uploading preview images independently of Entry Type handles, providing more flexibility in managing block previews.

+2. **Categorization and Favorites Settings**
+   - Setting for categorization of block types and defining favorites.
+   - By default, the favorite block types will be displayed in the preview modal, with an option to switch to specific categories or all categories.

+3. **Individual Settings for Each Matrix Field**
+   - Allow configuration of button labels directly within Matrix field settings or override them with Blocksmith-specific settings.
+   - Option to enable or disable previews for specific Matrix fields, improving workflow in nested Matrix setups.

+---

+### **Mid-Term**

+1. **Optimizations for Multi-Site Setups**
+   - Ensure that previews and settings work correctly in multi-site environments.
+   - Example: Preview images and categories should be configurable per site.

+2. **More Complex Block Scenarios**
+   - Support for nested Matrix fields and dependencies between block types.
+   - Aim: Make Blocksmith compatible with advanced content structures commonly used in modern page builders.

+3. **Copy-/Paste-/Clone Functionality**
+   - Add functionality to copy, paste, and clone blocks within the same Matrix field or across fields, if they are allowed in the destination field.

+---

+### **Long-Term**

+1. **Enhanced Cards and Element Index Support**
+   - Integrate Blocksmith with the "Cards" view mode of Matrix fields.
+   - Expand cards to display additional block information, such as live status or specific block content.
+   - Add an option to enable/disable blocks directly within the card.
+   - Improve the Element Index view to allow seamless modal integration and better information display.

+2. **Integration with Third-Party Plugins**
+   - Ensure compatibility with popular Craft plugins like Neo and Matrix Extended.
+   - Aim for seamless integration and support of extended Matrix field functionality.

+---

+### **Completed Features**

+- **Masonry.js Integration for Flexible Previews**
+  - Implemented a flexible grid layout using Masonry.js, allowing seamless display of blocks with varying preview dimensions (e.g., for very long content).

+---

+### **Note on the Roadmap**

+This roadmap provides an overview of planned and completed features.
+Priorities may shift based on user feedback or new requirements.
+For suggestions or inquiries, feel free to open an issue on GitHub.